MeloShadow/DGM1600/README.md

 Utah Jazz vs Detroit Pistions

-103-72 Jazz up
+103-74 Jazz up
-Timeout and most likely all the starters are done for the night
+foul and the starters are all sitting now